...worms.

 today it involved J. with a shovel.
 The older ones know what The Shovel

-means and come running to stand on the blade as you are trying to dig.
+means and come running to stand on the blade as you try to dig.

 We